-The budgetary comparison schedule for the special revenue fund showed large variances of budgeted vs. actual revenues and expenditures.
+The budgetary comparison schedule for the general and special revenue fund showed large variances of budgeted vs. actual revenues and expenditures.
 The net of these two variances didn't not exceed 5%.
-The cause of such variances are a result of the reimbursements paid by the St. Tammany and Washington Parish governments for their portions of the payroll costs of the DA's employees being booked as revenue and the full amounts of the District Attorney's payroll and related benefits booked as an expense.
+The general fund variance resulted from the lawsuit settlement at year end and a reclass to intergovernmental revenues to cover operating costs.
+The cause of the variances in the special revenue fund are a result of the reimbursements paid by the St. Tammany and Washington Parish governments for their portions of the payroll costs of the DA's employees being booked as revenue and the full amounts of the District Attorney's payroll and related benefits being booked as expense.
 The prepared budget netted the two amounts together.